cometbft/knowledge-base/README.md

   graph.
 - Use standard Markdown links to reference source material.

+## Contributing

+Core team members can make updates directly to the `main` branch without submitting pull requests.
+Only if you feel you need content to be reviewed should you submit a pull request.

+For non-core team contributors:
+- If you find a mistake in any of the concepts you encounter in this repository, please submit an issue.
+- If you would like to add concepts, or expand on them in some way, please submit a pull request.
+Please limit the addition of new concepts to **one concept per pull request**.
+In general, the smaller and more concise a pull request (< 300-500 lines), the quicker it will be for the core team to review and the more likely it is to be accepted.

 ## License

 This work is licensed under a [Creative Commons Attribution 4.0 International